MarkReddy87/Rock-Paper-Scissors-Lizard-Spock-Game-Project-2-/README.md

    Another bug I found when testing the useability of the game was that when I decalred the choices array outside of the game functions the computer choice would stay the same so to fix this problem I declared the choices array within each game function to ensure the computer choice would always be different when a new game started.

    ### 8.3 Supported Screens and Browsers

+   * This project was developed and tested within the Google Browser.
+   * Media queries were added to reduce the size of the elements by approx 25% for screen with a max width of 500px.
+   * For screens with max width 320px the elements were reduced by approx 50% from their original size so as to make the site more readable on mobile devices.

 ## 9. Deployment